The world of fantasy and lights produced by illumination

 The autumn festival at Nikko Toshogu Shrine, which is held on October 16 – 17 every year, is recommended for those who would like to see a festival with tradition and prestige.
 The Shinto horseback archery ritual, where archers shoot at targets with arrows from atop running horses, and the parade of a hundred articles and thousand warriors, where people march down the streets wearing outfits from four hundred years ago, are very exciting to watch.

 The main attraction of the Tochigi Autumn Festival, which is held in Tochigi City in the southern part of the prefecture, is the music played by the extravagant floats.
 Floats decorated with gold- and silver-thread carvings carry dolls depicting gods and historic heroes as they gallantly travel through the streets.
 The intense sounds of the drums also fill the spectators with excitement.
 The Tochigi Autumn Festival is held once every two years.
-This year is your chance to see it, and it will be held for three days starting on November 11.
+It will be held for two days. starting in the beginning of November.

 Tochigi Autumn Festival

 Contact: Tochigi City Tourist Association

-The Japan Cup Cycle Road Race, which will be held on October 23, 2016 at Utsunomiya, the central city of the prefecture, is in event that attracts bicycle lovers and regular spectators alike.
+Every year, the Japan Cup Cycle Road Race, which will be held in the end of October in Utsunomiya, the central city of the prefecture.
+It is an event that attracts bicycle lovers and regular spectators alike.
 This is the only competition in Japan where you can get up close to see the cyclists who race in the world’s most prominent races, such as the Tour de France, racing to win.
 It is the only one-day bicycle race in Asia and is ranked in the top of its category.

 Japan Cup Cycle Road Race